 5.2.
-Determining the Team Captain
+Determining the team captain

-The determination of Team Captains (TCs) is conducted by the National Delegate, Zonal Director, or whoever is the person who organized the team itself.
-Tournament Organizers do not have the responsibility of designating the TCs except (a) in Friendly Matches when serving as the main organizer for one Member Federation (MF) or (b) when a team exists for which there is no MF.
-In those exceptional situations, there are no restrictions on who may serve as the Team Captain for either team except that the person needs to be a fully registered player on the ICCF server and no single TC can simultaneously serve two teams that are scheduled to play one another.
+The determination of team captains (TCs) is conducted by the National Delegate, Zonal Director, or whoever is the person who organized the team itself. tournament organizers do not have the responsibility of designating the TCs except (a) in Friendly Matches when serving as the main organizer for one member federation (MF) or (b) when a team exists for which there is no MF.
+In those exceptional situations, there are no restrictions on who may serve as the team captain for either team except that the person needs to be a fully registered player on the ICCF server, no single TC can simultaneously serve two teams that are scheduled to play one another, and a player on one team cannot be the Team captain of another team in the same event.
+The "same event" is defined as meaning any time the two teams might be paired to play one another (even if not actually paired)..
 Typically a member of the team is nominated to be its TC.
 [Reference: TD Manual - Server & - Post]

 5.3.
-Input to Tournament Organizers
+Input to tournament organizers

 When determining the provisional rating for friendly matches, normally a value of 1800 applies.
-In special cases Team Captains are allowed to propose other values than 1800 where appropriate.
+In special cases team captains are allowed to propose other values than 1800 where appropriate.
 These values must be confirmed and may be changed by the Ratings Commissioner before a tournament starts.
 [Reference: TO Manual]

 5.4.
-Facilitating communication between players and Tournament Directors
+Facilitating communication between players and tournament directors